The SARTrack App

 can now be

 longer available in the Google Play Store, due to ongoing

-The App will be continuously updated while development continues.
+The NEW App will be continuously updated while development continues.

-you are going to participate using the Beta version of the App, you
+you are going to participate using the current version of the App, you

 Any issues with the interaction between the App and the Database Server

 and SARTrack Clients (Tracks not showing up, Track Color issues, etc.)

 - See if the Bluetooth APRS tracker system works.